 The general opinion was that the Draft Civil Aviation Policy is a bunch of intentions and cannot be called a 'Policy Document'.
-However, the discussion group thereafter went into each aspect of the draft policy and following issues were discussed: - exchanges in order to improve efficiency and transparency.
-While in principle it was welcomed in the meeting, it was also stated that it is not an easy job since merger of National Airport Authority and International Airport Authority into Airports Authority of India by an Act of Parliament, is still not complete as there are issues pending related to HR and also hiving of ANS from AAI.
+However, the discussion group thereafter went into each aspect of the draft policy and following issues were discussed: -

+1. The draft policy document states that Airports Authority of India and Pawan Hans will be corporatized and followed by listing in the stock exchanges in order to improve efficiency and transparency.
+While in principle it was welcomed in the meeting, it was also stated that it is not an easy job since merger of National Airport Authority and International

+Airport Authority into Airports Authority of India by an Act of Parliament, is still not complete as there are issues pending related to HR and also hiving of ANS from AAI.
 The exercise of merging the two before it is put for public shareholding will be a massive exercise.
 Even the documents/decisions relating to land owned by Airports Authority of India are not clear, including rentals thereof.
 There are differences between Airports Authority of India and State Governments on land ownership.
 Large areas of land are under illegal occupation.
 In Mumbai alone, 175 acres are under unauthorized slums.
 While the valuation of AAI has informally been put on as \$3.5 billion, without proper land records, corporatization and listing on stock exchanges will not be easy.
 The Policy needs to address the above issues before finalising the move to corporatize and listing in the Stock Exchanges.